Haivision/srt/docs/features/socket-groups.md

 minimum can be controlled by `SRTO_GROUPMINSTABLETIMEO`).
 As this still doesn't mean broken, the transmission continues over multiple links since that time.
-Activation of a link means that all packets since the last ACK sequence is first sent over this link, then it continues with ongoing packets, so that, if everything goes well (the new link is successfully keeping up with the pace and any packet loss caused by the initial burst is recovered), the application should see completely no disturbance due to this new link activation.
+Activation of a link means that all packets since the last ACK sequence are first sent over this link, then it continues with ongoing packets, so that, if everything goes well (the new link is successfully keeping up with the pace and any packet loss caused by the initial burst is recovered), the application should see completely no disturbance due to this new link activation.